 How Women Are Shaping The Future of Food Photography

 by The Luupe

-Using storytelling, bold colors, motion, and even animated GIFS, women are infusing new energy into food photography – one of the oldest photographic traditions.
+Using storytelling, bold colors, motion, and animated GIFS, women are bringing new energy into food photography – one of the oldest photographic traditions.

 Perhaps our love for pictures of food stems from the age-old desire to have our cake and eat it too.
 The image becomes a memento rapt with the possibility of good things to come while stoking our memory for the sensual experience of taste, smell, and touch.
 The sight of food evokes a longing, not unlike that of seeing our beloved looking their best.